-Divorce Proceedings Should Not Require Proving Partner's Fault: Supreme Court
+Divorce Proceedings Should Not Require Proving Partner’s Fault: Supreme Court

 ‘Cruel’ to Deny Divorce to Partner in an Unhappy Marriage: Kerala HC

 Advocate Indira Jaisingh, assisting the Court in the current proceedings, echoed a similar sentiment on Wednesday by stating, “I am in strong disagreement with judgments which indicate that marriage is a sacrament and it’s the public policy of India that we don’t break marriages.”
-Arguing that social norms also change with time, Jaisingh added, “arguments such as marriage is a sacrament and thus, we must not agree to the theory of irretrievable breakdown does not make any sense.”
+Arguing that social norms also change with time, Jaisingh added, “arguments such as ‘marriage is a sacrament and thus, we must not agree to the theory of irretrievable breakdown,’ do not make any sense.”

 In fact, the sanctity of marriage in Indian society, and the taboo around divorce, prevent women from seeking divorce even when they face abuse and cruelty in their marriage and leave them without ample support from their loved ones.
 Writing for The Swaddle on the gossip culture and stigma surrounding divorce, Devrupa Rakshit notes, “The fear of “log kya kahenge”…prevents families or other ecosystems of support from truly aiding the person in need.”
 Rakshit observes that “when we take pride in our country’s low divorce rates…we perpetuate patriarchy’s distaste of happy, independent women.
 Divorce…is automatically equated to disgrace.
 And when it seems like social disgrace is the only other alternative to abuse, motivating oneself to walk out just to be humiliated, doesn’t feel worth it.”